oroinc/crm/src/OroCRM/Bundle/SalesBundle/Resources/doc/api/opportunity.md

 #### get_subresource

-Get full information about a channel from which OroCRM will get information on this opportunity.
+Get full information about a channel from which the application will get information on this opportunity.

 #### get_relationship

-Get a channel from which OroCRM will get information on this opportunity.
+Get a channel from which the application will get information on this opportunity.

 #### update_relationship

-Update a channel from which OroCRM will get information on this opportunity.
+Update a channel from which the application will get information on this opportunity.

 ### lead